photon-collider/selfhost-umami-analytics/scripts/README.md

 Add this line:

 ```
-0 2 1 * * /path/to/script/backup-umami.sh
+0 2 1 * * ~/selfhost-umami-analytics/scripts/backup-umami.sh
 ```

-Or adjust the path to wherever you've placed the script.
+Note: adjust the path to wherever you've placed the script.

 ### What It Does